contentful/slash-developers/docs/concepts/links.md

 }
 ~~~

-## Link values in Entries
+## Link values in entries

-Link values are used in Entries to specify actual Links to other
+Link values are used in entries to specify actual links to other
-Entries or Assets.
+Entries or assets.
 Before you can add those links you need to have
-added Link Fields to a Content Type.
+added link Fields to a content type.

 Link values are represented as objects containing a sys property with the
 type and ID of the resource they're linking to: